Basics of machine guarding

 - Allow safe lubrication — Machine lubrication should be possible without removing guards.

-When evaluating or developing guards, remember to use the acronym AUTO to ensure the guard prevents a person from being able to go Around, Under, Through or Over a guard to the hazard area.
+When evaluating or developing guards, remember to use the acronym AUTO.
+This will help you to ensure that the guard prevents a person from being able to access the hazard area by going

 Evaluate and maintain safeguards

-After effective safeguarding measures have been determined and implemented, it is important to ensure they function as intended and remain in working order.
-This is done by conducting routine inspections of the guarding mechanisms, observations of work practices, and feedback from employees involved with using the machinery.
+Once effective safeguarding measures have been determined and implemented, it is important to ensure they function as intended and remain in working order.
+This is done by conducting routine inspections of the guarding mechanisms and observations of work practices.
+As with the development of the guarding solution, it is critical that this part of the process includes feedback from all employees involved with using the machinery.
 Re-evaluations should be conducted whenever there is a machinery change or process revision to ensure it does not interfere with existing guarding or create additional hazards.